Mashpee Middle-High School: History

 Mashpee High School originally served students in grades 7–12, but in 2008, the school board decided to separate high school students from the 7th and 8th grade students.
 Mashpee High School now served students in grades 9–12, and the 7th and 8th grade students attend the newly established Mashpee Middle School, which is located in the same building as Mashpee High School, but runs under its own administration, has its own teachers and staff, and has its own sports teams separate from the high school.

 In 2014, the middle & high schools were once again consolidated to run under one administration.
 The middle school is represented by a headmaster who runs under direction of the principal.
 Due to the re-consolidation, 8th grade students in the school will be allowed to participate in high school level athletics, including the varsity level, while 7th graders will only be allowed to participate in middle school level athletics, unless certain athletic teams or programs are not offered at the middle school program.
 In which case, 7th graders will be allowed to compete in high school athletics at only the junior varsity level.
 The athletics waiver was granted by the MIAA and took effect during the 2015-2016 academic year.

-Of the approximately 700 students at Mashpee High, 6.2% of the student population is Native American, the highest percentage of any high school in New England.

 Every year since 2004, Mashpee High School’s graduation has opened with a traditional Wampanoag language travel blessing, followed by a traditional Wampanoag drum circle song and performance by the "Red Hawk Singers", who perform two traditional travel and blessing Wampanoag songs.

+Athletics

+Mashpee is a member of the South Shore League, which primarily competes in Division 4, with exceptions (Football is Division 7, Girls Hockey is Division 2, Gymnastics is Division 1).
+The South Shore League is regarded as one of the premier small school conferences in the state.